Dates: The course runs June 6-17

 office hours MWF 12-1, or by app’t

 A language dies every two weeks.
-With it die, worlds of cognition, unique patterns of talking and thinking.
+With it die worlds of cognition, unique patterns of talking and thinking.
 Most of the languages dying today are being replaced by a language whose speakers control economic and political power.
-While some indigenous groups have chosen to let their languages pass into history, rather than corrupt them with neologisms, non-indigenous worlds and concept, most speakers of indigenous languages want not only to preserve their cultural heritage but also their linguistic heritage.
+While some indigenous groups have chosen to let their languages pass into history, rather than corrupt them with neologisms, non-indigenous words and concepts, most speakers of indigenous languages want not only to preserve their cultural heritage but also their linguistic heritage.
 The Tunica, a Native American group, once controlled commerce and the salt trade for the Gulf South.
-Now amalgamated with the Biloxi, their tribal headquarters and reservation is in Marksville Louisiana.
+Now amalgamated with the Biloxi, their tribal headquarters and reservation are in Marksville, Louisiana.
 Since 2009, Tulane has been collaborating with the Tunica to bring back their language, the last speaker, Sesostrie Youchigant having died over fifty years ago.
 This course addresses the processes of language death, as well as methods and initiatives for language revitalization.
 Students will learn effective second language teaching methods and elementary Tunica.
 They will then apply what they have learned, serving as teaching assistants during the tribe’s Language Summer Camp.
 The Tunica tribe will host the course in Marksville for the week of the Summer Camp.

 (a) arrive at a definition of language endangerment and language death;

 (b) determine symptoms, both cultural and in terms of language structures, that are indicative of language shift and/or death;

 (c) determine which measures influence language sustainability and revitalization